+Response to Reviews

 Editor’s comments:

 Also, please consider these two minor points: -I don't know if it would be possible to convey the expected Phi value if participants always switched, but responded randomly besides this (e.g., after choosing A, randomly choose between B, C, or D).
 But if a Phi value is associated with this kind of strategy, expressing it might help readers better interpret the findings.
 (The more general point is that the extreme Phil and Beta values are clearly expressed, but it might help to have

 some indication of what at least one other value might imply).

-Unfortunately, it is hard to associate a specific value of phi with that type of strategy since it would appear more like random responding, resulting in the model being best fit with a very low beta value, at which point phi becomes unidentifiable.
+Unfortunately, it is hard to associate a specific value of phi with this type of strategy since it would appear more like random responding, resulting in the model being best fit with a very low beta value, at which point phi becomes unidentifiable.
+To test that this was true we ran simulations using this strategy and fit the model to the simulations.
+The model fit this strategy poorly (much worse than to participants’ data), and the resulting phi values were highly variable, with the whole range of possible values (from close to 0 to close to 1) occurring across different simulations.
+We agree, however, that it would be useful to include what another value of phi might represent to facilitate readers’ understanding of the model.
 We have noted in the text that a value of 0.5 represents approximately equal weighting of reward values and choice lag in producing responses.

+As a side note, in a previous project with a task equivalent to the Baseline condition, we tried a model that encapsulates the random switching strategy that is described above and found that for almost all children it was a worse fit than the model that we use in the current work.

 -For papers to be accepted at Cognition, the data need to be made publicly available (e.g., in a public repository like OSF).
 So it may save time later if you were to provide the link in the next version of the paper.